Physical Determination of the Action: Genesis of algebra

+One can couple local calorimeters into e.g. gravitational or electromagnetic systems.
+Provided also a swarm of light clocks one can measure the relation between geodesic deviation and energy-momentum sources intrinsically.
+When in an elementary particle collision new particle generations develop, one can capture a jet with the calorimeter and measure the energy and momentum of separate decay products.
+We presuppose all interactions solely as a completed process with unknown inner structure.
+We pick the compression of a standard spring as an elementary building block for our calorimeter model because they are congruent and reproducible.
+Physicists can couple these units in a controlled way and count; and then measure the other interactions with this reference interaction $w_{\mathbf{1}}$.

-Analysis of spatiotemporal evolution is linked to practical steering effort.
-In a physical system we can not turn off the interaction between its elements $G_i$.
-Though we can do the contrary, we can include additional actions.
-Physicists - temporarily - couple their calorimeter into system $G_1\cup \ldots \cup G_N$ to prepare the initial state of motion for individual elements and steer the course of intrinsic action $w$: By controlled association of external steering actions $\mathrm{RB}^{(i)}$ and consecutive segments of intrinsic action $w_i$ physicists can control the course of intrinsic action $w$ and analyze corresponding steering effort.
-Provided \emph{basic} physical quantities length, duration and energy, momentum we introduce more differentiated terminology suitable for analyzing continuous evolution.
-We define 'force' of intrinsic action $w$ as a meaningful \emph{derived} physical quantity $\mathbf{F}_a^{(\mathcal{A})} := \frac{\Delta \mathbf{p}_a^{(\mathcal{A})}}{\Delta t_a^{(\mathcal{A})}} \left[ w\big|_{\mathbf{x}_I,\mathbf{v}_I} \right] / \mathrm{mod} \; \mathbf{v}_I$ and 'displacement work' in steered actions.\footnote{Newton's force used to be the main and basic concept of Mechanics.
-In more recent development of Physics - Planck \cite{Planck - Wege zur physikalischen Erkenntnis} states - 'Newton force has lost its fundamental importance for theoretical physics.
-In the modern layout of Mechanics it only appears as secondary quantity, replaced by another higher and broader notion of work and potential energy.'
-Just what measurement theoretical analysis yields directly!} We determine properties and interrelations of these derived physical quantities.
-From the differentiated specification of momentum evolution we \emph{induce} Newton's \emph{equations} for the evolution \emph{of motion}.
+By consecutive calorimeter interventions $\mathrm{RB}^{(i)}$ one can steer the course of an intrinsic action $w$ and analyze the corresponding steering effort.
+We analyze the extractable energy-momentum from infinitesimal configuration changes.
+From the basic quantities of length, duration and energy, momentum we define ''force'' as a derived quantity and ''displacement work'' in steered actions.
+We analyze the properties and ultimately derive \emph{Newton's equations of motion} for a conservative system.\footnote{Newton's force used to be the main and basic concept of mechanics.
+In more recent development of physics - Planck \cite{Planck - Wege zur physikalischen Erkenntnis} states - ''Newton force has lost its fundamental importance for theoretical physics.
+In the modern layout of mechanics it only appears as a secondary quantity, replaced by another higher and broader notion of work and potential energy.''
+Just what measurement theoretical analysis yields directly!} Finally we examine the physical process behind basic variation maneuvers, the coupling of external steering actions $\mathrm{RB}^{(1)}\ast w_1 \ast \mathrm{RB}^{(2)}\ast w_2 \ast \ldots$ into the course of an intrinsic action $w$.
+For the variational analysis (of the steering effort) we compare the steered process and the free evolving process.
+For every local Hamilton type variation $\delta\gamma^{(\mathrm{Ham})}$ of the free evolution $\gamma$ of intrinsic action $w$ the variation of Hamilton's quantity of action is positive definite $ 0 < \delta S_{\mathrm{Ham}} \left[ \gamma \right] \;\;\; \forall \; \delta\gamma^{(\mathrm{Ham})}$.
+Steered actions are associated with extra steering effort. \\